a-essam23/hf-scraper/README.md

 - **Autonomous Operation:** A "set it and forget it" daemon that manages its own data acquisition lifecycle.
 - **Smart Backfill & Watch Modes:** Intelligently performs a one-time historical scrape, then switches to a permanent, efficient update-watching mode.
-- **Stateful & Resilient:** Remembers its operational state across restarts to avoid unnecessary re-scraping.
+- **Stateful & Resilient:** Remembers its operational state and scraping progress across restarts to avoid data loss or unnecessary re-scraping.
 - **Rate-Limited & Retry-Enabled:** Respectfully interacts with the Hugging Face API with built-in rate limiting and resilience to network errors.
 - **Read-Only REST API:** Provides a fast and simple API to query the locally mirrored data.
 - **Clean, Layered Architecture:** Designed for maintainability and clarity.